FREE SHIPPING ON RETAIL ORDERS OVER $49! (US Only)

 Oxyfresh has two dentist-recommended gels that are perfect for whatever is causing your sore and swollen gums.
 They’re alcohol-free, dye-free and made with ingredients you can feel good about.
 Just apply, smile, and repeat as needed.

-Super Relief Dental Gel: Perfect for post-surgery, mouth sores, burns and more, our Super Relief Dental Gel will give you soothing gum relief quickly.
+Pro Relief Dental Gel: Perfect for post-surgery, mouth sores, burns and more, our Pro Relief Dental Gel will give you soothing gum relief quickly.
 It contains a healing combination of Aloe vera, zinc, and folic acid to soothe, condition, and aid in tissue growth and nutrient absorption of the gums.
 More information...

-Fluoride Dental Gel: If you’re avoiding your favorite food and drinks due to teeth sensitivity, our Fluoride Dental Gel is just what the dentist ordered.
+Super Relief Fluoride Dental Gel: If you’re avoiding your favorite food and drinks due to teeth sensitivity, our Super Relief Dental Gel with fluoride is just what the dentist ordered.
 This gel will reduce tooth sensitivity, strengthen the enamel, protect your gums, and give your smile cavity-fighting protection.
 More information...

 To get rid of bad breath for 6 hours at a time, Oxyfresh Dental Gels contain Oxygene®.
 This is our exclusive, non-toxic odor-neutralizing ingredient that literally dissolves odor-causing compounds.
 You won’t find Oxygene® in any other dental gel.